StevenJ308/LwPK/readme.md

-# Forward Compatible Few-Shot Class-Incremental Learning  (FACT)
+# Few-Shot Class-Incremental Learning with Prior Knowledge  (LwPK)

 The code repository for "Few-Shot Class-Incremental Learning with Prior Knowledge"